2024 International Conference Agenda

 INNOVATIVE PROGRAM

-LEVERAGING CREATIVE STUDENTS TO GROW CAMPUS ENTREPRENEURSHIP
+LEVERAGING CREATIVE STUDENTS TO GROW CAMPUS ENTREPRENEURSHIP (The Ledger - Sixth Floor)

 Vibrant student entrepreneurship programs are essential to connect research commercialization activities taking place at universities and research parks to students who will comprise the innovation and startup workforce.
 The University of Texas Permian Basin recently launched a Student-Made Store to provide creative students at the University with an online marketplace to sell their original works, opening doors to entrepreneurship for artists, makers, and creators often overlooked in traditional student entrepreneurship programs.